Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-image-magnify.md

 }
 ```

-This is the last element to our `CSS` and we tell the code if we hover our wrapper of it's active we must make the opacity of our large image div 1 (100%).
+This is the last element to our `CSS`, and we tell the code if we hover our wrapper of its active, we must make the opacity of our large image div 1 (100%).

 ## Vanilla JS image magnifier to zoom on hover